Nunavut: Demography

 The population growth rate of Nunavut has been well above the Canadian average for several decades, mostly due to birth rates significantly higher than the Canadian average—a trend that continues.
 Between 2011 and 2016, Nunavut had the highest population growth rate of any Canadian province or territory, at a rate of 12.7%.
 The second-highest was Alberta, with a growth rate of 11.6%.
 Between 2016 and 2021, the population growth increased by 2.5% (the third lowest), a decrease of 10.2 percentiles from the previous census.

 Language

-Entrance sign to Igloolik Airport, with text in Inuktitut, English, and French (Note: "Northwest Territories" is written at the bottom, as the sign predates the creation of Nunavut.)
+An entrance sign to Igloolik Airport, with text in Inuktitut, English, and French.
+(Note: "Northwest Territories" is written at the bottom, as the sign predates the creation of Nunavut.)

 Official languages are the Inuit language (Inuktitut and Inuinnaqtun), known as Inuktut, English, and French.

 In his 2000 commissioned report (Aajiiqatigiingniq Language of Instruction Research Paper) to the Nunavut Department of Education, Ian Martin of York University said that a "long-term threat to Inuit languages from English is found everywhere, and current school language policies and practices on language are contributing to that threat" if Nunavut schools follow the Northwest Territories model.
 He provided a 20-year language plan to create a "fully functional bilingual society, in Inuktitut and English" by 2020.

 The plan provided different models, including: